MOEAFramework/MOEAFramework/docs/runtime.md

 ...
 ```

-Alternatively, we can pass the observations to the `Plot` class to produce a line graph of the runtime data:
+Alternatively, we can pass the series to the `Plot` class to produce a line graph of the runtime data:

 <!-- java:examples/org/moeaframework/examples/runtime/PlotRuntimeDynamics.java [51:54] -->